-Airbnb used Craigslist customer base to propel themselves to being the top house listing site out there.
+Airbnb used Craigslist's customer base to propel themselves to being the top house listing site out there.

-Their growth hack provided the foundation that was able to drive their success and get them off the ground.
+Their growth hack provided the foundation to drive their success and get them off the ground.

 Why was Airbnb the first to come up with this ingenious idea?

 Craigslist has immense preventative measures in place to protect their customer base that make it borderline impossible for companies to get their hands on.
 Airbnb was able to finagle around this without actually cracking Craigslist’s code base.